GR

 A chilling glimpse into the mind of a professional killer.

-Learn more →I also share my knowledge and experience in the fields of crisis management and travel security through books and articles.
+I also share my knowledge and experience in the fields of crisis management and travel risk management through books and articles.

-You can find the full range of my books on the Spartan9 website.
+You can find the full range of books on the Spartan9 website.

-Right now I'm working on a few new books focused on physical intrusion testing and travel risk management.
+I'm currently working on a two new books focused on physical intrusion testing and travel risk management.

 I've also written about travel security at Dangerous Travels and about security consulting at The Business of Security.